Charitable giving with an IRA

 An IRA offers a tax-advantaged way to save money over many years and have an income stream in retirement.
 Additionally, there are two ways you can use a taxable IRA to maximize charitable impact and minimize taxes: making Qualified Charitable Distributions (QCDs) and naming charitable beneficiaries.

 1. Give to charities (excluding donor-advised funds) during retirement years through a QCD.

 Starting at age 73 the IRS mandates IRA owners to take annual income withdrawals, known as Required Minimum Distributions (RMDs).
 Failure to take these withdrawals could subject IRA owners to stiff penalties.

 Retirement-age individuals and couples may not want to take an RMD for various reasons.
 They may have other sufficient sources of income for certain years.
 Also, the withdrawal, which is subject to ordinary income tax, may push them into a higher tax bracket, which can have adverse impacts on Social Security payments and Medicare benefits.

 Thankfully, charitably-minded individuals and couples age 70½ and older have a tax-smart strategy called a qualified charitable distribution (QCD), also known as a charitable IRA rollover.
-The QCD allows a donor to instruct an IRA1 administrator to send up to $100,000 per year—all or part of the annual RMD—to one or more qualifying charities, excluding donor-advised funds.2 Couples who submit tax returns with married filing jointly status each qualify for annual QCDs of up to $100,000, for a potential total of $200,000.
-Starting in 2023, donors can also direct a one-time, $50,000 QCD to a charitable remainder trust or charitable gift annuity as part of recently passed SECURE Act 2.0 legislation.
-And starting in 2024, annual QCD limits will be indexed for inflation.
+The QCD allows a donor to instruct an IRA1 administrator to send up to $105,000 per year—all or part of the annual RMD—to one or more qualifying charities, excluding donor-advised funds.2 Couples who submit tax returns with married filing jointly status each qualify for annual QCDs of up to $105,000, for a potential total of $210,000.
+Donors can also direct a one-time, $53,000 QCD to a charitable remainder trust or charitable gift annuity as part of recently passed SECURE Act 2.0 legislation.
 So with QCDs, more of your assets can be used to support your favorite charities that are making a difference.3